Childcare Centers & Children with Disabilities

 The Rocky Mountain ADA Center is not an enforcement agency, nor does it provide advocacy services.
 The information and materials provided by the center are intended solely as informal guidance and are not a determination of your legal rights or responsibilities.
 All communication with the center is strictly confidential.

-For possible additional resources, please see our resources page or contact the Rocky Mountain ADA Center through our Technical Assistance Form or call us directly at 800-949-4232.
+For possible additional resources, please see our resources page or contact the Rocky Mountain ADA Center through our Technical Assistance Form(link is external) or call us directly at 800-949-4232.